njgeorge000158/Crowdfunding-ETL/README.TECHNICAL.md

 ----

-The IPython notebook, ETLMiniProject_NGeorge_SSmith.ipynb, requires the following Python scripts with it in the same folder:
+The IPython notebook, crowdfunding_etl.ipynb, requires the following Python scripts with it in the same folder:

-ETLMiniProjectConstants.py
+crowdfunding_etl.py

-PyConstants.py
+error_handle_functions.py

-PyFunctions.py
+log_constants.py

-PyLogConstants.py
+log_functions.py

-PyLogFunctions.py
+log_subroutines.py

-PyLogSubRoutines.py
+pandas_process_functions.py

 PySubroutines.py

-If the folders, Resources, Logs, and Images are not present, the IPython notebook will create them.
-The Resources folder holds input and output files from the IPython Notebook; the Logs folder contains debug and log files from testing the IPython Notebook; the Images folder has the PNG image files of the IPython Notebook's tables and plots; and the SQL folder includes SQL scripts, Entity-Relationship Diagrams, and images of query results.
+If the folders, logs and images, are not present, the IPython notebook will create them.
+The folder, resources, holds input and output files from the IPython Notebook; the folder, logs, contains debug and log files from testing the IPython Notebook; the folder, images has the PNG image files of the IPython Notebook's tables and plots; and the folder, sql, includes SQL scripts, Entity-Relationship Diagrams, and images of query results.

-To place the IPython notebook in log mode, debug mode, or image mode set the parameter for the appropriate subroutine in coding cell #2 to True.
-In debug mode, the program displays the debug information and writes it to a debug file in the Logs folder; the same is true in log mode for log information sent to a log file.
+To place the IPython notebook in log mode or image mode set the parameter for the appropriate subroutine in coding cell #2 to True.
+In debug mode, the program displays the debug information and writes it to a debug file in the folder, logs; the same is true in log mode for log information sent to a log file.
 If the program is in log mode but not debug mode, it displays no debug information, but writes that information to the log file.
-If the program is in image mode, it writes all DataFrames, hvplot maps, and matplotlib plots to png files in the Images folder.
+If the program is in image mode, it writes all DataFrames, hvplot maps, and matplotlib plots to png files in the folder, images.

 ----